Data ecosystem

 A data ecosystem is the complex environment of co-dependent networks and actors that contribute to data collection, transfer and use.
-They can span across sectors - such as healthcare or finance, to inform one another's practices.
+It can span multiple sectors – such as healthcare or finance, to inform one another's practices.
 A data ecosystem often consists of numerous data assemblages.
 Research into data ecosystems has developed in response to the rapid proliferation and availability of information through the web, which has contributed to the commodification of data.

 Data

 Data refers to digitized information that is compressed for efficient transmission.
 Data is constituted of binary values, expressed as 1 or 0, which allows complex thoughts, images, videos and more to be abstracted.
 The level of data production and exchange has exploded in recent decades, with government and public agencies freely publishing vast swaths of data, particularly in environmental, cultural, scientific and statistical fields.
 It has also led to a highly profitable industry for companies that collect, categorize and disseminate data as a tradable resource and operate within the newly defined data ecosystems.